Front kick: Details of the technique

-Various combat systems teach 'general' front kick using heel or whole foot when footwear is on.
-For example, martial art systems employed by military assume that a fighter wears heavy footwear, is generally less mobile than typically assumed in competition martial arts, and may have his/hers leg muscles severely fatigued.
-Properly executing fast 'snap' front kick while controlling one's foot direction may be difficult in said conditions.
-Less technically demanding kick utilizing sole of heavy footwear as a striking surface is easier to execute.
+Various combat systems teach "general" front kicks using the heel or whole foot when footwear is on.
+For example, martial art systems employed by militaries assume that a fighter wears heavy footwear, is generally less mobile than typically assumed in competition martial arts, and may have their leg muscles severely fatigued.
+Properly executing a fast "snap" front kick while controlling one's foot direction may be difficult in said conditions.
+Less technically demanding kicks utilizing the soles of heavy footwear as a striking surface are easier to execute.

-The front kick is typically performed with the straight and balanced upper body, but it allows for variety in motion of hips and body overall.
+The front kick is typically performed with a straight and balanced upper body, but it allows for variety in motion of hips and body overall.
 Martial arts systems exploit this ability in different fashions.
 For example, a karateka may perform mae geri while standing upright, or lean somewhat back during the attack, intending to increase the reach of the kick.
-If a simple 'kick-punch' combination is executed, this slight lean allows for more momentum placed into the movement of upper body, thus the karateka will end with a more powerful body movement behind the punch.
-The opposite situation is exploited in some variations of Wing Chun, where stiff forward motion of both hands blocking/striking in upper area could be accompanied with a slight leaning forward and simultaneous front kick into groin/thigh, etc. Hips movement may be used to increase the reach and to thrust one's leg into the target, resulting in more powerful strike (a common practice in taekwondo and some styles of karate).
+If a simple "kick-punch" combination is executed, this slight lean allows for more momentum placed into the movement of upper body, thus the karateka will end with a more powerful body movement behind the punch.
+The opposite situation is exploited in some variations of Wing Chun, where stiff forward motion of both hands blocking/striking in upper area could be accompanied with a slight leaning forward and simultaneous front kick into groin/thigh, etc. Hip movement may be used to increase the reach and to thrust one's leg into the target, resulting in a more powerful strike (a common practice in taekwondo and some styles of karate).